We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 IT admins can block external bots.
 Many enterprise Zoom accounts are configured to prevent unknown participants from joining.
 If your prospect's company has this setting enabled, your bot simply fails to join and you get nothing.

 Participants leave or change behavior.
-There is documented evidence that the presence of recording bots makes prospects less forthcoming in sales conversations.
+Many sales professionals report that prospects are more guarded when recording bots are present.
 The tool meant to capture insight ends up reducing the quality of the conversation.

 How Botless Zoom Transcription Works